You’ve heard about it, and you know plenty of companies infatuated with doing it (and annoyed by getting it), but at the end of the day…

 Outbound sales refers to the method that exists with the goal of generating new business.
 Many sales and marketing departments have to automate repetitive tasks—prospecting, emails, social media outreach, and other sales talks—which has led to much of the negative response or SPAM label.

-It’s not typically the easiest sales initiative to execute on, but value-adding outbound sales is certainly not impossible.
+It’s not typically the easiest sales initiative to execute on, but value-adding outbound sales are certainly not impossible.

 The issue is that companies begin buying lists of email addresses and simply sending an aggressive email asking people to buy their service/product instead of following an inbound-outbound approach.
 While it seems like a quick fix to spike sales, it’s not a long-term solution, nor does it create the win/win foundation for a healthier, longer relationship with your future customers.